 Ensuring Staff Safety

-Before making the final decision on the operators’ new location, the hospital looked into other possibilities.
-“We had options of moving to other locations, but because there was only someone there during the day, the staff felt unsafe.
+Before deciding on the operators’ new location, the hospital looked into other possibilities.
+“We had the option of moving to other locations, but because there was only someone there during the day, the staff felt unsafe.
 We also looked at another one of our facilities, but that location couldn’t handle the call volume,” said the manager.

-It wasn’t an overnight decision, but after careful consideration, it was determined that working from home would be the best and safest option for the operators, especially during the night hours.
+It was determined that working from home would be the best and safest option for the operators, especially during the night hours.

 Selecting the Right Staff